All Episodes

 And for all of his talk about being an avowed socialist, he said plenty of things that contradicted that.

-U.S., get out of there.
+U.S. get out of there.

-Having more fun than a human being should be allowed to have yet another exciting busy broadcast week is underway here on the one and only EIB network.
+Yet another exciting, busy broadcast week is underway here on the one and only EIB network.

 You see, the Iranians have some.

-They have some enriched uranium, and part of the deal is that they are going to give it up for a time as a show of commitment that they have no intention whatsoever of immediately making a nuclear bomb.
+And part of the deal is that they are going to give it up for a time as a show of commitment, that they have no intention whatsoever of immediately making a nuclear bomb.

-And the Iranians at the last minute said, you know what, we're not gonna give you our enriched uranium.
+And the Iranians at the last minute said, you know what?

 Screw you.